dnidever/synspec/README.rst

-This is a redistribution of the `Synspec <http://tlusty.oca.eu/Synspec49/synspec.html>`_ synthesis software by Ivan Hubeny and Thierry Lanz from Carlos Allende-Prieto's `synple <https://github.com/callendeprieto/synple>`_ package  as well as my own python wrapper code.
+This is a redistribution of the `Synspec <http://tlusty.oca.eu/Synspec49/synspec.html>`_ synthesis software by Ivan Hubeny and Thierry Lanz from Carlos Allende-Prieto's `synple <https://github.com/callendeprieto/synple>`_ package as well as python wrapper code.

 Authors